lochan1564/CSC520_Project/README.md

 The final line is optional for if you want to read the board in from a file.
 For example for our tests we used the file Board_Summary.csv.
 You can create your own csv file to represent a board.
 Each row in the file represents the x coordinate, the y coordinate, and the terrain id for the tile at that postion.

+The program should be executed from the main.py file.
+From the project directory run: python main.py

 If you have any questions reach out to bjlayko@ncsu.edu